Rlowenstein1/harambe/README.txt

 -The HUD and animations communicate the success/failure of the player -The start menu is the first screen brought up
 -Pause screen has a restart and exit option
--The tanks are AI contolled and interactable with the character -The gorilla is animated and reacts to user input controls to trigger different animations with a blend tree
+-The tanks are AI controlled and interactable with the character -The gorilla is animated and reacts to user input controls to trigger different animations with a blend tree
 -Character and animations use root motion